 1. The aptitude and ability tests

-A general aptitude test has everything from verbal, quantitative to logical reasoning which measure the candidate’s observations.
+A general aptitude test has everything from verbal, quantitative to logical reasoning which measures the candidate’s observations.

 Mettl has a huge inventory of aptitude tests, catering to various fields and traits, which are as follows: